-Use this instruction only in conjunction with the applicable elements instructions, Instructions 9.3–9.8.
+Use this instruction only in conjunction with the applicable elements instructions, Instructions 9.3-9.8.

+In a multi-plaintiff or multi-defendant case, the trial judge should consider naming each individual specifically in lieu of using the generic term “officers” or “defendants.”
+In Chinaryan, the Ninth Circuit explained that the jury instructions were “confusing” where the instructions stated that “to establish an unreasonable seizure in this case, the plaintiffs must prove by a preponderance of the evidence that the officers”—plural—“used excessive force.”
+Chinaryan v.
+City of Los Angeles, 113 F.4th 888, 905 (9th Cir.
+2024) (emphasis in original).
+The “officers” jury instruction language was confusing because it “required the jury to evaluate the excessiveness of the force used by the officers collectively rather than consider whether any single officer used excessive force.”
+Id.
+In light of Chinaryan, the trial judge may consider using a special verdict to identify the specific findings as to each plaintiff and defendant.

 “[T]here is a clearly established constitutional due process right not to be subjected to criminal charges on the basis of false evidence that was deliberately fabricated by the government.”
 Devereaux v.
 Abbey, 263 F.3d 1070, 1074-75 (9th Cir.
 2001) (en banc).
 The deliberate fabrication of evidence implicates “the fundamental due process right to a fair trial.”
 Richards v.
 County of San Bernadino, 39 F.4th 562, 572 (9th Cir.
 2022).
 This is true “regardless of the plaintiff’s innocence or guilt . . . the right to a fair trial is impinged either way.”
 Id.
 In Devereaux, the Ninth Circuit stated that to establish deliberate fabrication of evidence, a plaintiff: